 Meet the team

-Dr. Robert Carroll joined the UKQAA in October 2012 as Technical Director, succeeding Dr. Lindon Sear who had been with the organisation for 16 years.
-Robert has more than 30 years’ experience in the concrete industry, including 27 years with Hanson Building Products as Head of Concrete Services.
+Dr. Nigel Cooke joined the UKQAA in June 2017 as Director, succeeding Dr. Robert Carroll who had been with the organisation almost 5 years.
+Nigel has more than 30 years’ experience in the building materials sector, including time spent at Blue Circle Industries and Lafarge.

-Robert has responsibility for representing the UKQAA and its membership to industry, actively promoting the use of coal ash and biomass ash from UK power stations.
+Nigel has responsibility for representing the UKQAA and its membership to industry, actively promoting the use of coal ash and biomass ash from UK Power Stations.

 The Executive Committee is the main steering group of the UKQAA and overviews development and strategy.
 It ensures that the constitution of the association is adhered to and agrees the budgets.